 How To Break Away From The Past And Start Living For Today

-No matter how many times that you want to escape your life, it comes hauntingly back to you.
-You continue to set the same goals in life, and will then break them over and over again.
+No matter how many times you want to escape your life for a better on, it comes hauntingly back to you.
+You continue to set the same goals in life, but still get the same results.

-We make assumptions regarding what we want and expect in life, this to mirror our past history, our experiences along with the things that we’ve learned to believe are true.
+We make assumptions regarding what we want and expect in life, to mirror our past history, our experiences along with the things we’ve learned to believe are true.

-It’s our past memories which gives us the ability to retrieve data regarding our future endeavors, this so that we can project forward and know what to expect tomorrow.
+It’s our past memories which gives us the ability to retrieve data regarding our future endeavours, so we can project forward and know what to expect tomorrow.

-As a safety measure, we predict our future based on past events, as many believe that history repeats itself, which then facilitates our ability to survive more safely and accurately in the world.
+As a safety measure, we predict our future based on past events, as many believe history repeats itself, which facilitates our ability to survive more safely and accurately in the world.

-If a situation or someone that we encounter appears dangerous to us somehow, then we remember to avoid or react to that circumstance because of a past experience.
+If a situation or someone we encounter appears dangerous to us somehow, we remember to avoid or react to that circumstance because of a past experience.

-However, if one is self-destructive, has bad habits, or wants to break free from the past to create a better life, they’ll unknowingly respond differently.
+However, if you are self-destructive, have bad habits, or wants to break free from the past to create a better life, you’ll unknowingly respond differently.

 To Protect Ourselves